temcocontrols/T3000Webview/docs/data-flow/T3000_Data_Initialization_Analysis.md

 ## Overview

 This document provides a comprehensive analysis of how `T3000_Data` is initialized and populated with actual device data in the T3000Webview application.
-The analysis was conducted to understand why the TimeSeriesModal component was experiencing issues finding devices during initial load.
+The analysis was conducted to understand why the TrendLogModal component was experiencing issues finding devices during initial load.

 ## Key Finding